StoyanKostov/Asteroids-alike/README.md

 			drawable/
 				main.js			--> Abstract class that is parent of all models imageRepository/
-				main.js			--> images repo that is responsible form images loading and start the game pool/
+				main.js			--> images repo that is responsible for images loading and start the game pool/
 				main.js			--> pool used for Bullet and Zombie models ship/